07 May Iodine: What is it +Why we need it

 This nutrient is used to make thyroid hormones, which regulates your metabolism, heart rate, and temperature.

 Two major consequences for women that have lower levels are possible infertility and poor fetal neurodevelopment.
 Because your needs are greater during pregnancy, supplements are necessary.
 Therefore, if you are planning to get pregnant in the near future is it never too early to start building up your levels.
 In the JAMA, it states that a deficiency can cause infertility…

 Compared with women with normal iodine levels or mild iodine deficiency, women with iodine-creatine ratios lower than 50 μg/g had a 46% lower chance of becoming pregnant in any menstrual cycle.

 Below is a list of a few other consequences that deficiency can lead to:

 - Poor cognitive development

 - Cretinism (Mental Retardation and other physical development issues)

-Honestly, even with my background in nutrition, iodine was not at the top of my list of concerns when I became pregnant.
+Honestly, even with my background in nutrition, this nutrient was not at the top of my list of concerns when I became pregnant.
 I am happy to say that prenatal vitamins include this vital nutrient.
-So, although iodine deficiency is a serious issue, especially when pregnant or lactating, there are many options out there to help insure that you keep your iodine levels in check!
+So, although a deficiency is a serious issue, especially when pregnant or lactating, there are many options out there to help insure that you keep your iodine levels in check!

 How to Spot Deficiency and Treatment Options